 Talk to a parent or call a doctor right away if you have any symptoms of a perforated eardrum.
-You should also see a doctor if you continue to have symptoms after getting treatment for a perforated eardrum.
-Even though most perforations heal on their own, you want to take steps to make sure any hearing loss you experience is only temporary.
+You should also see a doctor if you continue to have symptoms after being treated for a perforated eardrum.
+Even though most perforations heal on their own, you want to make sure any hearing loss you is temporary.

-Usually, a perforated eardrum will heal on its own within a few weeks without any treatment.
-While the eardrum is healing, over-the-counter pain relievers can help ease any pain.
-Ask your health care professional or a parent which pain relievers are best for you.
+Usually, a perforated eardrum will heal on its own within a few weeks.
+While the eardrum is healing, your doctor might suggest:

-- Never use over-the-counter ear drops unless your doctor specifically tells you to.
+- Don't use over-the-counter ear drops unless your doctor tells you to.
 If there is a hole in the eardrum, some kinds of ear drops can get into the middle ear or cochlea and cause problems.

 - Avoid getting water inside the ear canal.
-Your doctor might recommend that you keep your ear dry during water activities to prevent infection while the eardrum heals.
-This can be done by gently placing a waterproof earplug or cotton ball coated with petroleum jelly in your ear when you shower or take a bath.
+Your doctor might recommend that you keep your ear dry during water activities to prevent infection.
+Gently place a waterproof earplug or cotton ball coated with petroleum jelly in your ear when you shower or take a bath.

 - Don't clean your ear or forcefully blow your nose.
 Wait until the tear in your eardrum is completely healed.

-If your eardrum doesn't heal on its own, an ear-nose-throat (ENT) specialist may recommend an eardrum patch.
-During this procedure, a doctor puts a paper patch over the hole.
-Doctors may need to do this procedure a number of times until the eardrum is fully healed.
+If your eardrum doesn't heal on its own, an ear-nose-throat (ENT) specialist may recommend surgery to place an eardrum patch.
+The doctor puts a paper patch over the hole after applying a special medicine to make the tear heal.
+Doctors may need to do this procedure a few times until the eardrum is fully healed.

-If all other treatments fail, the ENT specialist might have to do a kind of surgery known as a tympanoplasty.
-The surgeon will attach a small patch of your own tissue to close the tear on your eardrum.
+If the eardrum patch doesn't work, the ENT specialist might do a surgery known as a tympanoplasty.
+The surgeon will attach a small patch of your own tissue or use man-made material to cover the hole in your eardrum.

-To make the chances of a rupture very unlikely:
+To make the chances of a rupture less likely: